art-institute-of-chicago/data-aggregator/docs/.sections/fields.md

-#### Printed Catalogs
+#### Printed Publication

-A printed catalog on the website For a description of all the endpoints available for this resource, see [here](#printed-catalogs).
+A printed publication on the website For a description of all the endpoints available for this resource, see [here](#printed-publications).

 * `id` *integer* - Unique identifier of this resource.
 Taken from the source system.
 * `api_model` *string* - REST API resource type or endpoint